SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ## GeometricIntegrators.jl

+#### Note: This package currently segfaults on non-Linux Julia v1.0!

 GeometricIntegrators.jl is a set of fixed timestep algorithms written in Julia.
 Note that this setup is not automatically included with DifferentialEquaitons.jl.
 To use the following algorithms, you must install and use